Take your love for CHIRP to the next level!

 The CHIRP Blog

 Welcome to The Fourth Wall, CHIRP's weekly e-conversation on cinema.
-This week's subject is the Netflix feature The Levelling.
+This week's subject is the Australian crime thriller The Square.

 This edition is written by CHIRP Radio volunteers Kevin Fullam and Clarence Ewing.